-In captivity, birds' diets and energy requirements are different from their ancestors in the wild.
+In captivity, birds’ diets and energy requirements are different from their ancestors in the wild.
 They no longer have to compete for food, territory, or environmental stability, defend themselves or fly.
-This is advantageous to the long-term survival of these beautiful animals, but the end result is that they are not nearly as active and mobile as a wild bird.
+This is advantageous to the long-term survival of these beautiful animals, but the end result is that they are not nearly as active and mobile as a wild bird would typically be.

-Birds in captivity are often fed diets too high in energy (fats), and supplemented with table scraps, sunflower seeds and peanuts for treats.
-Consequently, they can be overweight.
-A proper diet, balanced in nutrients and energy, is needed for a bird to maintain a normal weight.
-Always feed the proper diet for your bird species.
+- Birds in captivity are often fed diets too high in energy (fats), and supplemented with table scraps, sunflower seeds and peanuts for treats.
+Consequently, they can become overweight.
+A proper diet, balanced in nutrients and energy, is needed for a bird to maintain a healthy weight.
+Make sure to select the proper, specialized diet based on your bird’s species.
 And most importantly, dole out treats sparingly.

-In addition to foods that can be detrimental to your birds well being, there are several foods that have been identified as being extremely dangerous, if not fatal, if ingested.
-The alphabetical list of foods below should not be feed to any bird:
+In addition to foods that can be detrimental to your bird’s well being, there are several foods that have been identified as being extremely dangerous, if not fatal, if ingested by birds.
+The alphabetical list of foods below should not be fed to any bird:

 - Alcohol – There are several known cases of accidental consumption.
 Alcohol can depress a bird’s organ system and cause death.